AndrewLee-Korea/Naver-News-Scraper/README.md

-# Naver News Scraper & Topic Modeling
+# Analysis of Naver News — Scraping, NLP Preprocessing, and LDA Topic Modeling

 A Python-based pipeline for scraping Korean news articles from Naver and performing topic modeling analysis using LDA.